Joehuu/Joehuu/README.md

 #### What I'm currently working on:

 - https://github.com/ppy/osu: Sitting at 250+ merged PRs ([ref.](https://github.com/ppy/osu/pulls?q=is%3Apr+sort%3Aupdated-desc+author%3AJoehuu+is%3Amerged)) by fixing a ton of bugs (mostly on UI) and doing project management.
-- https://github.com/Joehuu/uhe: Making a Rainmeter suite for my needs (*for now*).
+- https://github.com/Joehuu/uhe: Making a Rainmeter suite.

 <details>
 <summary>Stats and nonsense</summary>